Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Change-in-slope Optimal Partitioning

 where the states defined inside the cost function provide the continuity constraint between successive segments and $\beta$ is a positive penalty.
 This penalty controls the amount of evidence we need to add a change: the greater this quantity, the less is $k$.
+The "minus beta" term is added in order to get the null value in case of a perfect fit (null residuals) with no change.
 We emphasise that $k$ is an unknown quantity.
-The penalty value is often set to $2\hat\sigma^2 \log(n)$ \cite{yao1988estimating, tickle2020parallelization,zheng2019consistency} with $\hat\sigma^2$ an estimation of the variance~$\sigma^2$.
+The penalty value is often set to the BIC penalty, $2\hat\sigma^2 \log(n)$ \cite{tickle2020parallelization,zheng2019consistency}, as we have a result of asymptotic consistency for change-in-mean problems \cite{yao1988estimating}.
+The quantity $\hat\sigma^2$ is an estimation of the true variance~$\sigma^2$.
+Some other penalty values can be also relevant \cite{davis2006structural,zhang2007modified}.
+For the change-in-slope problem, theorems for a similar penalty have been given in asymptotic regime \cite{zheng2019consistency}.
+As variance estimation is needed, we proposed a robust estimator of the variance based on an adaptation to the difference estimator of Hall et al. \cite{hall1990asymptotically} (see {Table~\ref{tab:variance}}).
+In non-asymptotic regime, setting the penalty is a difficult task as it may also depends on signal shape (see Figure~\ref{scenarioResults}), that is the form of the deterministic part in the time series ($t \mapsto Y_t - \epsilon_t$).